liliandev0/shoesstore/README.md

 ##### Info
 - Contact
-For info, please contact Lilian at busuioclilian03@gmail.com
+For more info feel free to contact me at busuioclilian03@gmail.com